Platform

 min read

-The change in the way consumers see, interact with, and receive advertisements on their television over the last 60 years is so significant that television advertisements from the 1960s almost seem like satire.
-Back then, there were less than 100 total TV channels, color was just making its way into the market, and all television went off-air at midnight.
+The change in how consumers see, interact with, and receive advertisements on television over the last 60 years is so significant that television advertisements from the 1960s almost seem like satire.
+Back then, there were less than 100 TV channels, color was making its way into the market, and all television went off-air at midnight.
 Now, there are more than 1,700 channels, hundreds of streaming services, countless video platforms, and numerous connected TV platforms available—all of which offer increasingly interactive advertising formats.

 With millions “cutting the cord” and leaving traditional broadcast TV in favor of streaming and connected TV (CTV), why are some advertisers resisting the move to CTV?
 As the saying goes: “adapt or die.”